Ivanclj/msia423-final-project/README.md

 │
 ├── figures                           <- Generated graphics and figures to be used in reporting.
 │
-├── models                            <- Trained model objects (TMOs), model predictions, and/or model summaries │   ├── archive                       <- No longer current models.
+├── models                            <- Trained model objects (TMOs), model predictions, and model evaluations.
+│   ├── archive                       <- No longer current models.
 This directory is included in the .gitignore and is not tracked by git
 │
 ├── notebooks